 In epi-off, up to 7 mm of the corneal epithelium is removed and vitamin B2 solution is applied to the cornea after every 3 minutes for half an hour.
 Ultra-violet light is then used to radiate the riboflavin-saturated cornea leading to the formation of stronger interfibrillar and intrafibrillar bonds thereby preventing keratoconus progression.

 For the epi-on technique, the epithelium is left intact but different substances are used to loosen the epithelial tight junctions and promote penetration of the vitamin solution.
 Compared to the epi-off, this method limits the uptake of riboflavin, which leads to less satisfactory surgical outcomes.
 If you have stabilized keratectasia, epi-on can be more beneficial with lesser pain and faster recovery.

 Blue Cross Blue Shield of North Carolina says, for example, that the treatment can be considered a covered benefit for people who tried conservative keratoconus therapies and still got worse.
 If you haven't tried reshaping contact lenses or other routine treatments for eye shape, your doctor may require you to take those steps before scheduling surgery if you hope to use your insurance benefits.

 Blue Cross Blue Shield of Tennessee says that this is a covered benefit only if your surgeon uses the epi-off method.
 If your doctor leaves the epithelium in place, the insurance company considers this an experiment, and no payment will be given.

 Since insurance rules can be hard to understand, it's best to ask your doctor to check your coverage before your surgery.
-That way, you'll know how much you'll have to pay after insurance.
-You can also find out if your coverage doesn't extend to corneal cross-linking, so you won't set up a surgery you can't pay for.
+That way, you will know how much you will have to pay after insurance.
+You can also find out if your coverage does not extend to corneal cross-linking, so you will not set up a surgery you can't pay for.